-Jim Corbett National Park in Uttarakhand, established in 1936 originally as Hailey National Park, is India’s oldest national park, primarily created to safeguard the endangered Bengal tiger.
-Spanning diverse terrains, it features hills, marshy areas, riverine belts, expansive grasslands, and a sizable lake, all contributing to its rich ecological diversity and making it a key destination for wildlife conservation and enthusiasts.
+Jim Corbett National Park in Uttarakhand, established in 1936 as Hailey National Park, is India’s oldest national park.
+It was created to safeguard the endangered Bengal tiger and remains a cornerstone of tiger tourism.
+With diverse terrains of hills, marshy areas, riverine belts, expansive grasslands, and a sizable lake, it offers an unforgettable wildlife experience.

 Capturing a tiger in its natural habitat is a dream for wildlife photographers, and it requires a unique blend of patience, skill, and respect for the animals.